cs-fullstack-fall-2018/android-unit1lesson3-hw-cmadisonne/README.md

 How many views can you use within a ScrollView?
 Choose one:

 1) One view only

-2) One view or one view group
+My Answer --> 2) One view or one view group

 3) As many as you need